 If you find growing plants relaxing, but don’t really have time to actually grow plants (or don’t want to deal with them dying) Viridi might be worth checking out.
 You essentially get a world where you can plant bulbs, water them and watch them grow.
 You can even purchase little animals and small bits of scenery to add to your own world.

 After inheriting a carrot farm in a small village, Tsuki has moved away to the countryside to enjoy a simpler life.
-Tsuki Adventure is a story based game with cute animals where you can fish, read books, eat ramen, farm and much more in a slow paced, adorable world well worth checking out.
+Tsuki Adventure is a story-based game with cute animals where you can fish, read books, eat ramen, farm, and much more in a slow-paced, adorable world well worth checking out.

 Ruya is a meaningful game where you are connecting small characters, following the pattern displayed, while learning more about the person you are playing as.
-It’s meant to be relaxing, and does fit the bill, as not only the game’s graphics are relaxing but so is the music that goes along with it.
+It’s meant to be relaxing and does fit the bill, as not only the game’s graphics are resting but so is the music that goes along with it.

 And if you know from the former, once your fish is big enough, you can breed your koi with another koi fish in the pond to make a new koi to swim around and enjoy.
 The sound in this game is also super relaxing, with little wave noises to complement it.
 Make sure to check it out!

 There is something relaxing about throwing objects into the fire and watching them burn.
 Little Inferno is a puzzle game where you are able to purchase and then burn various items inside your fireplace, keeping yourself warm and cozy.
 The story itself has some concerning aspects, but as long as you stick to burning, you should have a good time.